hmchou56/centra8/about.md

 # What is US-EA CENTRA?

-US-EA CENTRA stands for US-East Asia Collaborations to Enable Transnational Cyberinfrastructure Applications and refers to a partnership and evolving framework for collaborations amongst research centers, institutes and laboratories in the USA and East-Asia countries.
+CENTRA stands for Collaborations to Enable Transnational Cyberinfrastructure Applications and refers to a partnership and evolving framework for collaborations amongst research centers, institutes and laboratories across the world.

 # Mission